oekrice/outflowpy/log.md

 Definitely best to use the LAST value, even if that be zeros (but only the case for 2006).
 They're interesting results!
 Should find a way to plot the radialness of each with individually optimised outflow, PFSS and the 'averaged outflow'.
 Can maybe do that by midday then sort out the washing machine.

+That has all now been acheived.
+Lovely.

+Thursday 27th:

+Doing some snazzy plots.
+The abs logs have now converged nicely and are producing a sensible result.
+Can use these to produce the comparisons, but need both the mean value for all eclipses and the individuals.
+The mean values might be the most tricky, but I do need to set that as the default so poof...
+Or could just fit the closest one to the mean line and go with that?
+Would be a decent conclusion to the paper at least...

+Maybe do one with no clipping?
+Might force it to converge to something nicer?
+Would have polynomial coefficcients in that case at least.

+Let's establish a way of saving the means.
+Would need an array of r points and v points at the bare minimum.